michalmonday/xohw23-121/docs/setup_guide.md

 ## Download precompiled 2.7.0 PYNQ image for ZC706 board or build one

 We used 2.7.0 version of PYNQ, however as of 11/01/2023 a new version (3.0.0) is available.
 Notice that the 3.0.0 version requires different versions of Vivado, Vitis and petalinux (2022.1, as shown in [this updated guide](https://pynq.readthedocs.io/en/v3.0.0/pynq_sd_card.html#use-existing-ubuntu-os)) as opposed to 2.7.0 version that requires 2020.2 versions.
-I suggest to use v2.7.0 PYNQ and 2020.2 Xilinx versions when following this guide.
+We suggest to use v2.7.0 PYNQ and 2020.2 Xilinx versions when following this guide.
 Prebuilt image for ZC706 board is not available on the PYNQ website, so it has to be compiled.

 ### Precompiled image
-I compiled the 2.7.0 version for the ZC706 board and uploaded it to Google Drive.
+We compiled the 2.7.0 version for the ZC706 board and uploaded it to Google Drive.
 It is available at the link below: https://drive.google.com/file/d/1ieKwj0o5VDYzU0CycIzul4IUF5pB3oO5/view?usp=share_link

-It takes a lot of space, there is no guarantee it will be available in the future, below I describe how to build it.
+It takes a lot of space, there is no guarantee it will be available in the future, below we describe how to build it.

 ### Steps to build PYNQ image for ZC706
-I found steps listed in the [PYNQ SD Card image guide](https://pynq.readthedocs.io/en/v2.7.0/pynq_sd_card.html#use-existing-ubuntu-os) to be not very straightforward and I encountered many issues trying to compile the image, so below I describe the steps that worked for me.
+We found steps listed in the [PYNQ SD Card image guide](https://pynq.readthedocs.io/en/v2.7.0/pynq_sd_card.html#use-existing-ubuntu-os) to be not very straightforward and we encountered some issues trying to compile the image, so below we describe the steps that worked for me.
 The steps are as follows:

 Download v2.7.0 tag of the PYNQ repository, install packages and prepare the boards directory (to avoid compiling all default ones).
 ```bash